 Many people are surprised to discover that even profitable, thriving corporate businesses may choose to enter liquidation.
 But what does it actually mean when a business is placed into liquidation and why would a thriving business choose this as a path?
+Let’s uncover everything you need to know about liquidation.

-Liquidation involves winding up the financial affairs of a company as well as selling off it’s assets to, if possible, fully, or partially repay debts.
+Liquidation involves winding up the financial affairs of a company and selling off its assets, to fully or partially, repay debts.
 The process includes dismantling the company’s structure in an orderly way.
+Liquidation applies only to corporate entities (businesses operating under the company structure).

 What happens when a company goes into liquidation?